jrsinclair/mazes-presentation/presentation.md

 ---

-1. A set of unconnected rooms <!-- .element: class="fragment" data-fragment-index="0" -->
+1. A grid of unconnected rooms <!-- .element: class="fragment" data-fragment-index="0" -->
-2. The maze so far (a set of lines) <!-- .element: class="fragment" data-fragment-index="1" -->
+2. A random room to start in <!-- .element: class="fragment" data-fragment-index="1" -->

 ---

-## A set of unconnected rooms
+## A grid of unconnected rooms

 Note: To help us build that set of unconnected rooms, we're going to do a little bit of math.
 For now, were going to assume we're only building square mazes.